ethanwong7/Analysis-on-COMPAS-data/README.md

 - COMPAS_Ensemble_Methods : We used ensemble methods to select the most accurate model for our data, ran that model, and looked at FP and FN counts and rates
 - Clustering_K-means_two_year : We divided our data into clusters as a model but found there were no natural groupings or clusters in our data
 - Correlation_Analyses : This notebook contains hypothesis tests and EDA on the data and used the Steiger and Fisher methods to compare correlations
+- Column_Manipulation_Notebooks : This folder contains two variations of our logistic regression.
+We ran logistic regressions and changed up the columns we used to see if it would affect our results (it did not), and also showed that the risk scores themselves are inherently biased